NathanPaillou/Sentinel_1_WV_SLC/README.md

 ## Available Data

 Sentinel-1 WV data are located mostly over seas and oceans.
+This mode offers a particular acquisition pattern described in the following link: https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes/wave.
 However, depending on the period, some data are available over land areas, as shown in this image.

 ![img](Shapefiles/Exemples.png)